reyesr/fullproof/docs/site/index.md

-### What is `fullproof` ?

 Fullproof is a javascript library that provides high-quality full-text search in the browser.

-This specially makes sense if your webapp is designed to work offline, using HTML5 offline feature or because your application runs on a mobile device.
+This specially makes sense if your webapp is designed to work offline, using the HTML5 offline feature or because your application runs on a possibly disconnected mobile device.

 ### Features